 What causes blood clots?
 Blood clots are actually formed by little contractions!
 Those period cramps you experience are from your uterus contracting.
 If that happens enough, the blood isn't able to thin out before being discharged, and you end up with clots.

 Blood clots can be symptoms for a few different period-related issues, so it's important to monitor your bleeding and check for those.
 Again, if you have a few small blood clots, that's nothing to worry about.
 It's those big ones that you want to be on alert for.

-What is breakthrough bleeding?
 Breakthrough bleeding is when you take a form of birth control that regulates your period, yet you still have a full period at an improper time.
 Spotting here and there between periods is normal—whether or not you take birth control—but breakthrough bleeding is much more significant.

 There are several things that can cause breakthrough bleeding.
-If you are on the pill and do not take it regularly, this is likely the cause for the irregularity.
+If you are on the pill and do not take it regularly, this is likely the cause of the irregularity.
 Another reason could be that the specific type of birth control you're on doesn’t work well with your body.
 If this is the case, switching to another one will likely solve the problem, though you might have to try a few until you find one that works.

 You should never change your birth control without consulting a doctor first.
 A quick visit to the gynecologist will solve this problem for you.
 They will be able to help you figure out what method will be a perfect fit for you.

 Breakthrough bleeding may also be a symptom of pregnancy or an infection.
 Obviously, you definitely want to see your doctor if this might be the case.